 When a resource is restricted by campus, you can add a campus parameter to the OpenURL to enable access to the resource.
 When the resource is accessed with this parameter, Alma considers the request to come from within the campus named by the parameter.

 An OpenURL request using this feature must still be sent with valid proxy account details or from a correct IP range.

-The Science and Physics Libraries Campus Group Management Group Example
+The Science and Law Libraries Campus Group Management Group Example

-The user is a guest or has no associated campus, but the user can specify a campus in the OpenURL.
+The user is coming from outside the IP range, is a guest, and has no associated campus, but the user can specify a campus in the OpenURL.
 To illustrate how using the openURL method works, the following three examples highlight both successful and unsuccessful access to resources in Alma.

 The OpenURL syntax uses the following components:

 - The Alma institution code is: EXLDEV1_INST

 - The campus code for this example is ScienceLaw

 Example 1: http://uni.alma.exlibrisgroup.com/view/uresolver/EXLDEV1_TEST/openurl-ScienceLaw?rft.mms_id=994387020000121

 This OpenURL has the correct syntax that uses the correct campus code and provides access to the resources for the user.